-The devices included in the boot list section (above) are bootable devices listed in the sequence of boot order as specified.
-The boot functions for the devices included in the candidate list (above) are currently disabled.
-Use a <+> key or a <-> key to move the device up or down.
-Use the <f> key or the <r> key to specify the type of an USB device, either fixed or removable.
+The items included in the boot list section are bootable devices listed in the sequence of boot order as specified.
+The items included in the candidate list are currently not bootable.
+Use the <+> key or the <-> key to move the device up or down.
+Use the <f> key or the <r> key to specify the type of USB device, either fixed or removable.
 You can select one item from the boot list and hit the <x> key to remove it from the list of bootable devices (to make its resource available for other bootable devices).
-Subsequently, you can select an item from the candidate list and hit the <x> key to remove it from the become a bootable device.
+Conversely, you can select an item from the candidate list and hit the <x> key to remove it from the candidate list and put it in the boot list to make it bootable.
 See details on how to change the priority of boot order of devices in the "Item Specific Help" window.